PaulPoandl/AI-Command-Hub/README.md

 Google Drive: https://drive.google.com/file/d/1V03GY57rhAI5UKXHmOnkJeMRq38X9mb8/view?usp=sharing (There will maybe pop up that the file will harm your laptop because it is an exe installer file, please then ignore it, if you unsure please contact me under [Paul.Poandl@gmail.com](mailto:Paul.Poandl@gmail.com))

-# Follow us on Social Media
+# Follow us on Social Media!

 Instagram: https://www.instagram.com/bytegroovelabs